Interim CEO

 This unit provides data and information management, business applications and technology support and administration, and technology-driven projects that enable Homes Tasmania to achieve its objectives with a digital operating environment that supports the organisation’s plans and strategies.

-This unit provides budget development, management and monitoring, internal and external reporting and coordinates our statutory financial reporting obligations.
+This unit provides budget development, management and monitoring, internal and external reporting, and coordinates our statutory financial reporting obligations, and coordinates our statutory reporting obligations, risk management, interaction with statutory agencies (eg Ombudsman) and Right to Information requests.